Huang-Libo/Notebook/Swift/UsingCombine/Introduction.md

 Handling the flow of these *event streams*, the timing, errors when they happen, and coordinating how a system responds to all those events is at the heart of *functional reactive programming*.

-A solution based on *functional reactive programming* **is particularly effective when programming user interfaces**.
-Or more generally for creating pipelines that process data from external sources or rely on asynchronous APIs.
+- A solution based on *functional reactive programming* **is particularly effective when programming user interfaces**.
+- Or more generally for creating *pipelines* that **process data from external sources or rely on asynchronous APIs**.

 ## Combine specifics